Nivalyx/osu-wiki/wiki/Tournaments/POT/1/en.md

 10. Lag is not a valid reason to nullify a beatmap.
 11. If there are any problems during the match occurence, the Tournament Management will make a decision based on referee's report.
 12. It is expected that all players be polite and respectful to each other.
 Penalties will be given if players violate.
-    - If a player is found to be engaging in an act of offensive provocation, the said player responsible for the provocation may be either disqualified right away from OIT 2021 and/or blacklisted from the future installment(s) of OIT.
+    - If a player is found to be engaging in an act of offensive provocation, the said player responsible for the provocation may be either disqualified right away from the tournament and/or blacklisted from the future installment(s) of the PERAK Games League altogether.
     - Usage of any tools and programs that are against [osu!'s community rules](/wiki/en/Rules#community-rules) is strictly prohibited and will be straight up reported to the osu!team at will.
     - If a player is found to be smurfing another player's account, the corresponding players will be blacklisted in the next installment(s) of OIT regardless of their role in the smurfing accident.